Last Updated on October 4, 2023 by Editorial Team

 This is a traditional Bingo game with a geography twist.
 The person hosting the game calls out names of countries or capitals.

 The players check if the called-out country is on their board.
 They place a wooden bingo chip on the name they have.
 One has to get five countries in a row to win.
-The game improves the child’s reasoning, critical thinking and social skills.
+The game improves the child’s reasoning, critical thinking, and social skills.
 It updates the child’s knowledge about countries and capitals and is a fun way to remember facts.

 Suitable for young children, it is a very good game to be played in groups.
 The game comes as a set of eight boards with 25 countries on each board.
 There are 50 country cards that give information about the capitals and their land area.

 To sum up, board games help children learn important social studies skills including memory skills – by learning how to remember facts about each continent.
 The game helps to foster communication skills – by interacting with other players during gameplay; problem-solving skills – by strategizing what should be done next during gameplay; critical thinking skills – by thinking critically about what would happen under various circumstances; creativity – by creating new rulesets or scenarios if needed.
-All these features make board games exciting and learn while playing strategy to learn social studies without making it look difficult.
+All these features make board games exciting and learning while playing strategy to learn social studies without making it look difficult.